stefmolin/data-morph/dev/_sources/tutorials/shape-creation.rst.txt

 .. code:: console

-   $ data-morph --start-shape panda music soccer --target-shape <your shape> --workers 3
+   $ data-morph --start panda music soccer --target <your shape> --workers 3

 Review the animations.
 Remember, some shapes will work better on certain datasets, and that's fine.
 However, if your shape only works well on one of the built-in datasets